Advanced Process Modelling

 - minimising the amount of platinum catalyst used in a fuel cell, taking performance requirements into account

-- optimising the design of a gas-to-liquids process (simultaneously optimising the catalyst size)
+- optimizing the design of a gas-to-liquids process (simultaneously optimizing the catalyst size)

 - determining the optimal safe start-up of a shut-in oil well.